-By now everyone must have seen the versions of comedy shows with the laugh track edited out.
-The removal of the laughter doesn't just reveal the artificial nature of television and how it conscripts the viewer into laughing along; by subverting key conversational conventions, it reveals some of the myriad and subtle ways humans communicate with one another:
+By now everyone must have seen the versions of comedy shows with the laughter track edited out.
+To me, the removal of the laughter doesn't just reveal the artificial nature of television and how it conscripts the viewer into laughing along; by subverting key conversational conventions, it also reveals some of the myriad and subtle ways humans communicate with one another.

-Although the show's conversation is ostensibly between two people, the viewer serves as a silent third actor through which they — and therefore we — are meant to laugh along with.
-Then, when this third character is forcibly muted, viewers not only have to endure the stilted gaps, they also sense an uncanny loss of familiarity by losing their 'own' part in the script.
+Although this scene's conversation is ostensibly between two people, the viewer serves as a silent third actor through which they, and therefore we, are meant to laugh along with.
+When this third character is forcibly muted, viewers not only have to endure the stilted gaps and the realisation that they were part of a parasocial relationship, they also sense an uncanny loss of familiarity by losing their 'own' part in the script.

-Once you start to look for it, the ur-elements of the audience, response and timing in the way we communicate are everywhere, from the gaps we leave so that others instinctively know when you have finished speaking, to the myriad of ways you can edit a film.
-These components are always present, it is only when one of them is taken away that they become more apparent.
-Today, the small delays added by videoconferencing adds an uncanny awkwardness to many of our everyday interactions too.
-It is said that "comedy is tragedy plus timing", so it is unsurprising that Zoom's undermining of timing leads, by this simple calculus of human interactions, to feelings of... tragedy.
+But once you start to look for them, the ur-elements of the audience, the response and timing in the way we communicate are everywhere, from the gaps we leave so that others instinctively know when you have finished speaking, to the myriad of ways you can edit a film.
+These components are always present, it is only when one of them is taken away that they become really apparent.
+In 2020, the small delays added by videoconferencing adds an uncanny awkwardness to many of our everyday interactions as well.
+It is said that "comedy is tragedy plus timing", so it is unsurprising and regrettably familiar that Zoom's undermining of timing leads, by this simple calculus of human interaction, to feelings of, well, tragedy.

 Leaving aside the usual comments about Pavlovian conditioning and the shows that are the exceptions, complaints against canned laughter are the domain of the pub bore.
 I will therefore only add two brief remarks.
 First, rather than being cynically added to artificially inflate the lack of 'real' comedy, laugh tracks were initially added to replicate the live audience of existing shows.
 In other words, without a laugh track, these new shows might have ironically appeared almost as eerie as the fan edits cited above are today.

-Secondly, although laugh tracks are described as "false", this is not entirely correct.
-After all, someone did actually laugh, even if it was for an entirey different joke.
-In his Simulacra and Simulation, cultural theorist Jean Baudrillard might have poetically identified canned laughter as a "reflection of a profound reality", rather than an outright falsehood.
-One day, when this laughter becomes entirely algorithmically generated, Baudrillard would describe it as "an order of sorcery", placing it metaphysically on the same level as the entirely pumpkin-free Pumpkin Spiced Latte.
+Secondly, although laugh tracks are described as 'false', this is not entirely correct.
+After all, someone did actually laugh, even if it was for an entirely different joke.
+In his Simulacra and Simulation, the cultural theorist Jean Baudrillard might have poetically identified canned laughter as a "reflection of a profound reality" rather than an outright falsehood.
+One day, when this laughter inevitably becomes algorithmically generated, Baudrillard would describe it as "an order of sorcery", placing it metaphysically on the same level as the entirely pumpkin-free Pumpkin Spiced Latte.

 For a variety of reasons I recently decided to try interacting with various social media platforms in new ways.
 One way of loosening my addiction to this pornography of the amygdala was to hide the number of replies, 'likes' and related numbers: